MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-api/executing-lync-dialog-listener-and-lync-sdn-manager-services.md

 # Executing Lync Dialog Listener and Lync SDN Manager services

 **Applies to:** Lync 2013 | Lync Server 2013

 This section describes how to execute the Lync Dialog Listener and Lync SDN Manager services.

-## Executing the Lync Dialog Listener service

 The Lync SDN API 2.0 Setup Wizards will install, configure, and start the Lync Dialog Listener and Lync SDN Manager services.
 These services are configured by default with the automatic startup type.
 However, you can restart it by after the configuration is changed or the service failed.

 You can use the Windows Services to verify if the services are indeed automatically started and, if not, reconfigure them to be started automatically.
 The Windows Services panel also let you change the credentials used to run the service, access the Lync server (if you are in the RTC Server Administrator group) as well optionally access the QoE database when using a Windows-trusted database connection..

-### Managing the Lync Dialog Listener service
+## Manage the Lync Dialog Listener service

 1. Start the Windows Service application.